naitikbhise/Index-model/README.md

 # Edit
 Hi , I would like to place my submission to the project.
 The index.py within the index_model has been updated and all the libraries.
 Also the requirements.txt has been updated with pandas dependency.

+Simply run the __main__.py and you can get the export.csv file with the index levels.